NayanPatel21/TAL-API/README.md

   - Execute following command " git clone https://github.com/NayanPatel21/TAL-API.git"

 2. After download the code change the connection string.
-  - Update connection string in appsettings.json file into "TAL API" project
+  - Update connection string in appsettings.json file into "TAL API" project.
+Kindly change your server name.
-  - Open Package  manager Console in Visual studio
+  - Open "Package  manager Console"  in Visual studio (Path : Tools -> "Nuget Package Manager -> "Package  manager Console")
   - Run below command for initial data migration
 	 1. Update-Database
 	 2. Add-Migration InitialMigration ( RUN this command if your db is not created and after run this command run "Update Database")

+3. Press F5 to run the API project.
+This will run into IISExpress.
+This is mendatory for run the UI project.

-3. You can run the unit test project.
+4. You can check the unit test project.